What today’s hybrid environments mean for SAP integration | HCLTech

 Share

 Integration is one of the key areas of development and evolution within the IT industry.
-It has moved from the classical on-premise to include more open cloud integration with richer user interfaces, supporting task-based apps, real-time analytics, and digital stream processing and capabilities for rich, intelligent insights.
+It has moved from the classical on-premise to include more open integration with richer user interfaces, supporting task-based apps, real-time analytics, and digital stream processing and capabilities for rich, intelligent insights.

 To support this wide range of interactions, integration technology and tools must be updated with new designs, delivery methods, and technical patterns.
 The approach to integration has also gone through a similar transition and must cover a much wider range of topics.